Sealed in Christ

 Through God’s plan of redemption, the works of the devil would be destroyed with a fatal blow with the Savior’s atoning sacrifice, making the path to eternal life possible for all who believe.

 Because God is a Just and Holy God, He must punish sin.
 God’s sealed proclamation concerning the consequences of sin is irrevocable, but the shed blood and broken body of Jesus Christ, has made a way of escape for all who place their faith in Him.
 There is no other rescue plan but God’s.
-Since He was the One who decreed it, He is the only one who can provide the solution to the ultimate consequence which is eternal separation, punishment and death.
+Since He was the One who decreed it, He is the only one who can provide the solution to the ultimate consequence which is eternal separation, punishment and death as the consequence of sinning against a Holy God.
 (Romans 6:23)